5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 EC is embedded controller
-Desktops will want real EC off, and a fake EC created Laptops will just want an additional fake EC present Haswell and newer devices will want USBX as well.
+Desktops will want real EC off, and a fake EC created Laptops will just want an additional fake EC present Skylake and newer devices will want USBX as well.

 ```
 Desktop: